 Canadian Architecture: Final Thoughts

 Many of the most famous architects of our time hail from Canada, therefore it’s not surprising how far Canadian architecture has come over the years.
-In this list, we’ve already mentioned the names of some famous Canadian architects that have garnered respect worldwide for their outstanding developments.
+In this list, we’ve mentioned the names of some famous Canadian architects that have garnered respect worldwide for their outstanding developments.

 There are a plethora of other buildings that we could have said to highlight the beauty of architecture buildings in Canada, but for the sake of time, we’ll leave it here today.